violapterin/oracle-chess-doc/markdown/concise-rules.md

 Accordingly, it may move the way any of its soul allows.
 In the beginning of game, a dead Priestess lies on the traditional queen square (_d1_ or _d8_).

-Thus, while a traditional move is either going to an empty square, or capturing an enemy piece, here there are three possible actions.
+Thus, while a traditional move is either going to an empty square, or capturing an enemy piece, here there are four possible actions.
-A living body may go to an empty square, grant a soul to a friendly body, or capture an enemy body, as long as the relation between the initial square and final square corresponds to the soul class.
+A living body may go to an empty square, grant a soul to another body, capture another being, or capture another soul, as long as the relation between the initial square and final square corresponds to the soul class.
 Note that a Soldier go to, or grant soul to, an empty square in front of it, but captures on the immediate diagonal square.

 When a being is captured, the body goes to the earth, which is represented by a tray next to the board, and is owned by the capturing opponent.